 Contact Van Sant Law, Today

 If you were injured at work, contact the attorneys at Van Sant Law.
 Our Atlanta workers’ compensation attorneys are here to protect your rights and help you receive the compensation you deserve after a work-related injury.
-Call us at 404-991-5950 or fill out a case contact form to schedule a consultation.
+Call us at 404-991-5950 or fill out a contact form to schedule a consultation.